 If you feel uncertain about whether you should take up counseling, you can choose an introductory session and discuss your reservations with our counselor.
 There is no obligation to continue as initiating counseling and remaining in counseling are both voluntary.

 Myths About Counseling

 Counseling is for weird, crazy people.

-Counseling is for the most normal individuals, to those with severe mental disorders.
-It is for people who have enough self-awareness to realize they need help, and want to learn ways lead a happy and emotionally balanced life.
+Counseling is for so-called "normal" individuals, and also those with severe mental disorders.
+It is for people who have enough self-awareness to realize when they need help, and want to learn ways to lead a happy and emotionally balanced life.

 Counseling is a sign of incapability and weakness.